drbean/curriculum/pages/homepage/html/fortunes.md

 Every dog leaves its mark.
 But, if I did not see further, it was because of anklebiters--Dr Bean
 %
-You can almost live on bread alone.
-%
-Man can live on bread (sandwiches) alone.
-Until marriage.
-%
-Why I am not a vegetarian--
-Biology trumps ideology.
---Dr Bean
-%
-Why I am a vegetarian: I have no problem with dogs eating meat, but the idea of a meat-eating monkey is unacceptable. --Dr Bean
-%
-Why I am a vegetarian: I have no problem with dogs eating meat, but I cannot accept the idea of monkeys eating meat. --Dr Bean
-%
 God's review committee:
 You've overloaded the reproductive